q&a page 15

 A: Yes, baking powder requires a Kosher for Passover certification, as many of them contain corn starch or other Kitniyos ingredients.

-717) Q: Can my wife put pins into her Styrofoam shaitel head?
-If it is assur, does it make a difference if the shaitel is on the shaitel head or not?
+717) Q: Can my wife put pins into her Styrofoam shaitel head os Shabbos ?
+Does it make a difference if the shaitel is on the shaitel head or not?

 A: Yes, a shaitel may be pinned to a styrofoam head on Shabbos, and the pins may be removed when the shaitel is